adambeagle/udacitysd2_bartstr/README.md

 2. Bower
 3. An [api.bart.gov API key](http://www.bart.gov/schedules/developers/api).
 Note the linked page provides a key that may be used without registration.
 Please respect the bart.gov developers by only using this key for light usage.

-All other requirements (Angular, Gulp, etc.) are fetched by NPM and Bower.
+All other requirements (Knockout, Gulp, etc.) are fetched by NPM and Bower.

 ### Installation/Build